hbr/alba-lang-description/docs/introduction.md

 ##### The Albatross Project

-The Albatross programming language with its compiler and verifier tries to bridge the remaining gaps and shoots at making verification and everydays task in software development.
+The Albatross programming language with its compiler and verifier tries to bridge the remaining gaps and shoots at making verification an everyday task in software development.

 Its goal is to make software verification available for the masses.

-The Albatross compiler has an integrated proof engine which lifts off the burden detailed proof steps off the user.
+The Albatross compiler has an integrated proof engine which lifts the burden detailed proof steps off the user.
 The proof engine can do many proof steps automatically and the developer just has to state the desired properties.
 Clearly complex algorithms still require some deep thinking.
 However straightforward code should work just out of the box.